avneejadhav/calendar_drf_api/README.md

-Steps to run the code
+Steps to run the code-->
 Go to that directory-->
 Set virtual environment-->
 pip install -r requirements.txt-->